 For sites with multiple units under construction, it may be beneficial for the inspectors to take credit for performing portions of this procedure on one unit’s program.
 However, some portions of the IP, such as Step 02.03, should include sampling from all units under construction.

 Some licensees may have implemented a risk-informed ISI program.
 Currently, implementation of a risk-informed ISI program requires NRC authorization in accordance with 10 CFR 50.55a(z) as an alternative to the ISI requirements of Section XI of the ASME Code.
 If the licensee has implemented a risk-informed ISI program, obtain the submittal and the NRC’s safety evaluation before reviewing the program.
-Alternatively, support from the in conducting the risk-informed ISI inspection.
+Alternatively, inspectors may obtain support from the program office in conducting the risk-informed ISI inspection.
 The risk-informed approach is not applicable to the PSI requirements.

 02.01 Program Approval.
 Verify that the following requirements are met: